-The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:
+The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Please state briefly how these are incorporated in this module.

 Discussions around lecture topics, at tutorials and during the individual project work are used to assess student feedback on the course and also to guide students in their own work.
 A written individual report from each student is marked and there is a separate lab report to be written by each student as part of their assessment.
 A closed book exam completes the assessment.